FIrstCatchCrew/restapi/documentation/documentation.md

-# Full Stack Deployment (React + Spring Boot + MariaDB) with AWS EC2 and S3
+# Full Stack Deployment (React + Spring Boot + mySQLDB) with AWS S3, EC2 and RDS

-This guide outlines the steps to deploy a React frontend (hosted on S3) and a Spring Boot backend (containerized on EC2 with MariaDB).
+This guide outlines the steps to deploy a React frontend (hosted on S3) and a Spring Boot backend (containerized on EC2).

-## 0. Add Docker Support to your Backend
+## 1. Create RDS Database on AWS

-### 1. Build Your Spring Boot Project
+## 2. Add Docker Support to your Backend

 From the root of your project: